 The AD8003 is a triple ultrahigh speed current feedback amplifier.
 Using ADI's proprietary eXtra Fast Complementary Bipolar (XFCB) process, the AD8003 achieves a bandwidth of 1.5 GHz and a slew rate of 4300 V/ μ s.
-Additionally, the amplifier provides excellent dc precision with input bias current of 50 μ A max and dc input voltage of 0.7 mV.
+Additionally, the amplifier provides excellent dc precision with an input bias current of 50 μ A maximum and a dc input voltage of 0.7 mV.